-After the project has been created, the purpose of the incubation phase is to establish a fully-functioning open-source project.
+The purpose of the incubation phase is to establish a fully-functioning open-source project.
 In this context, incubation is about developing the process, the community, and the technology.
-Incubation is a phase rather than a place: new projects may be incubated under any existing Project.
+Incubation is a phase rather than a place: new projects may be incubated under any existing project.